Byongho96/TIL/JavaScript/03_JavaScript_Asynchronous.md

 ### 2.0.
 XHR
 XHR(XMLHttpRequest)
 : JavaScript API that makes AJAX requests.
-But it is not convenient to use, so that most send XHR requests using libraries such as Axios
+But it is not convenient to use, so the most send XHR requests using libraries such as Axios which created XHR much easily.

 ### 2.1.
 The Structure of Axios
 ```html